sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-deploymentgeneralize.md

 `Generalize` prepares the computer to be captured as a reference image immediately after other answer-file settings are processed.
 For more information about configuration passes, see [Windows Setup Configuration Passes](http://go.microsoft.com/fwlink/?LinkId=268344).

-When `Generalize` is set, Windows® Setup will:
+When `Generalize` is set, Windows Setup will:

 1. Complete all of the other unattend settings in the configuration pass.